 During the three months ended November 30, 2017, the Company recorded a comprehensive loss of \$19,504, compared to a comprehensive loss of \$147,856 during the three months ended August 31, 2017.
-The change from the prior period was attributable to the notional increase in market value of its Newport shareholdings.
+The change from the prior period was attributable to a notional increase in market value of its marketable securities.